-Instead of exposing his person and his legions to the arrows of the Parthians he obtained, by an honourable treaty, the restitution of the standards and prisoners which had been taken in the defeat of Crassus.
+he obtained, by an honourable treaty, the restitution of the standards and prisoners which had been taken in the defeat of Crassus.

-The peasant, or mechanic imbibed the useful prejudice . . . that although the prowess of a private soldier must often escape the notice of fame, his own behaviour might sometimes confer glory or disgrace on the company, the legion, or even the army, to whose honours he was associated.
+The peasant or mechanic, imbibed the The peasant, or mechanic imbibed the useful prejudice . . . that, although the useful prejudice . . . that although the prowess of a private soldier must often escape the notice of fame, it would be escape the notice of fame, his own behaviour might sometimes confer glory or disgrace on the company, the legion, or even the army, to whose honours he was associated.